It’s funny how, as kids, many of us were least likely to have loved salads!

 But do the same things apply to our furry little ones?

-Can cats possibly love salads, let alone the greens that consist of it?
-Can cats eat lettuce?
+Can cats possibly love salads, let alone the leafy stems of plants?

 Can Cats Eat Lettuce?

 A direct answer would be yes.
-Lettuce is a tasty treat for our cats to munch on.
+Lettuce is a tasty and healthy treat for our cats to munch on.

-But you might want to consider a few more things before you dive right into feeding them a full salad bowl.
+However, you might want to consider a few more things before you dive right into feeding your cat a whole salad bowl.

-Remember: cats are incredible at remembering what food you feed them, and they may be loudly selective with what they choose to eat, especially if they prefer a particular dish you’ve already fed them with.
+Remember: cats are incredible at remembering what food you feed them.
+They may be loudly selective with what they choose to eat, especially if they prefer a dish you’ve already provided them.